Domain Setup · Yogi's VPS

 Checklist: Confirm DNS and SSL

-- Visit your domain in a private or incognito browser window and refresh a few times.
+- Visit your domain in a private browser window and refresh a few times.

-- Check that the site looks like the version on Yogi's VPS (not the old host).
+- Check that the site looks like the version on Yogi's VPS.

-- Confirm you see the padlock icon in the address bar and that the URL starts with https.
+- Confirm you see the padlock icon and that the URL starts with https.

-- Ask us to confirm that an SSL certificate is installed and auto renewing on our side.
+- Ask us to confirm that an SSL certificate is installed and auto renewing.

 Common DNS problems and quick fixes